brodieaustin/poisoned-well-novel/poisoned-well.md

 "My sister," she replied, raising her voice, hoping that the girl would hear her.
 "She has taken ill and must be confined."

 The man's grim look suggested that he was accustomed to illness and maybe even heartbreak.
-"She wo not be alone then.
+"She will not be alone then.
 My youngest has taken ill too."
 It went unspoken between them that he expected Manan to attend to the child with some of the magic waters she carried in her wagon.

 ***